top of page

 “From now on you are MY wild bird and from now on I will make you, MY warrior.
 I’ll teach you to fly over oceans.
 I will make you even stronger than you are now! “

-In a moment of doubt, the bird spoke out to load to the sky and the boy overheard him.
+In a moment of doubt, the bird spoke too load to the sky and the boy overheard him.

-” I’m a wild bird, he first needs to concur with me before he can train me”, he said.
+” I’m a wild bird, he first needs to conquer me before he can train me”, he said.

 This made the boy think.
-He even thought about it that night when his mother read to him his favorite book “ The warriors of an Impossible Story”, at his bedside.
-And for the first time, he told his mother of the wild bird he has discovered inside of him, and his plan to conquer him.
+He even thought about it that night when his mother read to him his favorite book “ The Knight of the Islands of Neverwas”, at his bedside.
+And for the first time, he told his mother about the wild bird he had discovered inside himself, and his plan to conquer it.

 That night the parents decided to help the boy rather than ignore the bird.

-First of all, I need to learn his ways.
-The boy decided.
+First, I need to learn his ways, he boy decided.

-“I need to outwit the bird.’’ the sky heard him saying it repeatedly.
-Whispering it like a personal mantra.
-Chanting the moment.
+“I need to outwit the bird,’’ the sky heard him saying it repeatedly, whispering it like a personal mantra, chanting in the moment.
 It irritated the bird and made him hide.

 “I’m a wild bird,” the bird said to the sky.
 “It’s going to take more than words to tame me.
 The boy needs to act on it and prove to me his worth to be my master.

-The sky seems distant but when he heard the boy’s needs and the bird’s power struggle he was concerned.
+The sky seemed distant but when it heard the boy’s needs and the bird’s power struggle it was concerned.

 “How on earth are they going to figure this out,” the sky said.

-At that moment, the sky decided to become the guide.
-He opened the path with light and insight and close off the ways of no entry, with darkness.
+In that moment, the sky decided to become the guide.
+It opened the path with light and insight and closed off the ways of no entry, with shadows and darkness.

-So, for the next few days, the boy waited for the wild bird to come, but the bird kept himself aside.
-Hiding.
-He later changed the words to “I need to outwit you, you stubborn featherless bird!”
-Instead of getting angry, the wild bird found it funny, and the bird couldn’t help himself laughing at the boy.
+For the next few days, the boy waited for the wild bird to come, but the bird kept hidden.
+Later he changed the words to “I need to outwit you, you stubborn featherless bird!”
+Instead of getting angry, the wild bird found it funny, and couldn’t help but laughed at the boy.

 The wild bird was quiet, and the boy kept the sun inside, shining from himself.
-From behind his mask, he started to notice WHAT lures the bird out towards his nature to becoming wild again.
+From behind the faint shadow at the edge of his vision he started to notice a subtle shift.
+The boy waited, just to see WHAT would lure the bird out towards his nature of becoming wild again.

-He notices that other people started to miss the bird and were looking for it in him.
-Some of his classmates were even annoyed with him, and he realized they were the entire time friends with the bird not him.
-Others teased the birds and tried to invoke him, in an attempt to get the boy in trouble, but the boy ignored even the slight feeling of the bird trying to flap his wings.
+He noticed that other people started to miss the bird and were looking for it in him.
+Some of his classmates were even annoyed with him, and he realized they had been friends with the bird the entire time, not him.
+Others teased the bird and tried to invoke it, in an attempt to get the boy in trouble, but the boy ignored even the slight feeling of the bird trying to flap its wings.
 It took a lot of effort, but the boy reminded himself that he was a warrior, and a true warrior embraces hardship.
 Later, some of the boy’s peers left him alone and he learned to see deeper with the eyes of a warrior.
 He noticed that there were other children in his grade also dealing with birds of different feathers.
-One girl had a silent bird, so sweet and subtle that it made her distant and drown her in the flock of absence.
-He wished he could tell her, but it wasn’t his place too and he didn’t speak girl.
+One girl had a silent bird, so sweet and subtle that it made her distant and drowned her in a flock of absence.
+He wished he could tell her, but it wasn’t his place to and he didn’t speak "girl".

-The boy started to enjoy some relief, mostly for being NOT in trouble.
-But the bird was only prepared to be mastered by a master who deserved him and have earned his respect of self-control...
+The boy started to enjoy some relief, mostly for NOT being in trouble.
+But the bird was only willing to be mastered by a master who deserved him and had earned his respect through self-control.

-One skyless night the boy’s parents became engaged in normal stuff and his sister started to tease him about some random hair growing on his chin.
+One skyless , empty night the boy’s parents became engaged in their usual activities and his sister started to tease him about some hair growing on his chin.
 When he mentioned it to his parents and they didn’t respond, he suddenly felt overlooked.
-He even realized with a slight nostalgia, that he misses the attention he always gets when everyone notices him for being out of place.
-So, he turned to his PlayStation games and ate his whole stash of sugary sweets at once.
-He stayed awake engaging in things that overstimulates him, till the early morning hours in an attempt to dim those unsettling feelings.
-Although the wild bird was sneaky and tried to hide away from the sunny boy, that morning he couldn’t help himself.
+He even realized with a slight nostalgia, that he missed the attention he always got when everyone noticed him for being out of place.
+So, he turned to his online games and ate his whole stash of sugary sweets at once.
+The clouds started to build up.
+He stayed awake engaging in things that overstimulated him until the early morning hours, in an attempt to dim those unsettling feelings.
+Although the wild bird was being sneaky trying to hide away from the sunny boy, that morning it couldn’t help himself.

-The boy was too exhorted from lack of sleep, that he failed to control the wild bird.
-The bird made him feel so crummy that he rather became the bird than be the boy that day.
+The boy was too exhausted from lack of sleep, that he failed to control the wild bird.
+The bird made him feel so crummy that he would rather become the bird than be the boy that day.

-The wild bird so was so rough that he harmed the boy from the inside.
-The sky felt like crying at seeing this, but he couldn’t make rain that day, to stop it.
-Every wing flap of unknown feelings confused the boy and hurt him even more, and the pain was evoked by everyone else trying extremely hard to control him from the outside.
+The wild bird was so rough that it harmed the boy from the inside.
+The sky felt like crying at seeing this, but it couldn’t make rain that day to stop it, because the wind was unbearably strong.
+Every wing flap of unknown feelings confused the boy and hurt him even more, and the pain was worsened by everyone else trying extremely hard to control him from the outside.

 He heard them saying hurtful things like,

-“ I told you it was only a front he has put up the last days.“ "This child is a disaster!”
+“ I told you it was only a front he put up in the last few days.“ "This child is a disaster!”

 “I wonder what happens at home if he acts so undisciplined?”

 “We don’t want to play with you, you are a bully.”
-Adding some harsh words when they walk past him.
+Adding harsh words when they walked past him.

-It felt like the judgment was bags full of stones thrown at him!
-He felt in the middle of the battlefield.
+It felt like the judgments were like bags full of stones thrown at him!
+He felt like he was in the middle of a battlefield.
 They didn’t even see the boy that day, they only saw the wild bird acting out.

-His teacher has punished him for not being able to complete the tasks set for the boy.
-His friend was scared of the bird, attacking the boy, leading him into a fight on the playground at lunch break.
+His teacher punished him for not being able to complete the tasks set for the boy.
+His friends were scared of the bird, which led to the boy getting into a fight on the playground at lunch break.
 That afternoon he felt useless and exhausted when he got back from school.
-His parent was disappointed, but by grace, the sky has pulled a cloud over them not to worsen the case and made them realize maybe the boy needs their help to train the bird.
+His parents were disappointed, but by grace, the sky pulled a cloud over them so as not to worsen the situation.
+It made them realize that maybe the boy needed their help to train the bird.

-“I just need some time alone” the boy pleads to his parents.
-“Please just let me be .” he cried.
+“I just need some time alone” the boy pleaded with his parents.
+“Please just let me be.” he cried.

 The boy went to his room and made a little book from one of his old schoolbooks.
 He said to himself:

 1. “Get enough sleep,” he wrote.
-For the wild bird sees tiredness as a weak point and then attacks.
+The wild bird sees tiredness as a weak point and then attacks.

-2. ” Eat healthy”, Avoid food that makes me too energetic and spikes my fighting levels, the wild bird feeds on it.
+2. ” Eat healthy.”
+Avoid food that makes me too energetic and spike my energy levels, the wild bird feeds on it.

-4. Other people would not be able to train my bird.
+4. Other people will not be able to train my bird.
 They confuse me with the bird and don’t see me for who I am.
 I am the master of my own bird, my impossible story.
-The warrior of my islands of Brokenland.
+The knight of my islands of Neverwas.

-The mother and father spoke to the boy’s sister and explain to her that the boy has a wild bird in him that he needs to train, and he needs their support.
+The mother and father spoke to the boy’s sister and explained to her that the boy had a wild bird in him that he needed to train, and he needed their support.

-Don’t give the wild bird the attention he is seeking but when you do see the boy, make him feel bold and important.
-Don’t feed the wild bird and try to lure him out with negative comments and poking him to get a reaction.
-Don’t give the bird attention then he seeks but rather reward the boy for acting with control.
+Don’t give the wild bird the attention he is seeking, but when you do see the boy, make him feel bold and important.
+Don’t feed the wild bird and try to lure him out with negative comments and poke him to get a reaction.
+Don’t give the bird attention when he seeks it, but rather reward the boy for acting with control.

 And as time went by the boy discovered more strategies and wrote them in his book.